Long Term Care at Home from Medicaid: How it Works

 What Services are Included in Long Term Care at Home?

 Long-term care at home includes many different types of assistance.
 This includes some medical care, a variety of non-medical supportive services, and even physical changes to the home to accommodate for aging or disability challenges.
 The list below is alphabetized to easily find potential benefits.
-Not every state or Medicaid program will offer all of these services.
+Not every state or Medicaid program will offer all of these benefits.

 • Assistive Technology and Devices – Physical products or software that assists beneficiaries.
 This includes everything from adaptive keyboards to wheelchairs to self-stabilizing spoons to neutralize hand tremors.